joaomariacordeiro/krusell-mukoyama-rogerson-sahin-2017/README.md

 ## Output

-Key results, replication versus paper (replication numbers from the full run; paper values from Krusell et al. 2017, Tables 5, 7, 8C, 9 and 11):
+Key results, replication versus paper (replication numbers from the full run, and paper values from Krusell et al. 2017, Tables 5, 7, 8C, 9 and 11):

 | Exhibit | Replication | Paper |
 |---|---|---|